luishowin/cards/README.md

 cards expand on mouse hover
 incomplete
-going to add more cards and a carousell function modify it for more gp , as a template
+going to add more cards and a carousell function modify it for more gp , to be used as a template